Appalachia convenience store robbed

-Sheriff’s Department Chief Deputy Russell Cyphers said Monday that the suspect entered the Valero FasMart on 740 Main St. around 11:43 p.m. as the store clerk was getting ready to close the store.
+Chief Deputy Russell Cyphers said Monday the suspect entered the Valero FasMart at 740 Main St. around 11:43 p.m. as the store clerk was getting ready to close the store.

-The suspect - described by the clerk as a tall, slender, white male wearing a hoodie and face covering – pointed a revolver at the clerk and demanded money, Cyphers said.
-The robber then left the scene in a small dark-colored car and the clerk was not injured.
+The suspect — described by the clerk as a tall, slender, white male wearing a hoodie and face covering — pointed a revolver at the clerk and demanded money, Cyphers said.
+The robber then left the scene in a small dark-colored car.
+The clerk was not injured.

 Sheriff Grant Kilgore said a deputy arrived within two minutes of dispatchers receiving the incident call.
 The suspect’s car was last seen heading back into downtown Appalachia or toward Keokee.

-Cyphers said anyone with information on the robbery can call the Sheriff’s Department at (276) 328-3566 or email crimetips@wiseso.net.
+Cyphers said anyone with information on the robbery can call the sheriff’s office at (276) 328-3566 or email crimetips@wiseso.net.

 Try the Kingsport Times News app today.
 Download here from Google Play and the App Store.